 According to a FAQ page, users can request their data be exported until June 30, after which it will become inaccessible.

 Years of decline — It’s not surprising that Yahoo would shut down the site.
-It once dominated the space for Q&A sites; anyone searching Google for answers to common questions would be led to Yahoo Answers.
+It once dominated the space for Q&A sites; any tween or teen searching Google for answers to common questions — like “will swallowing a watermelon seed make me grow a watermelon baby?” — would be led Yahoo Answers.
 But the site has been in steady free-fall for years.
 Quantcast reported that Yahoo Answers had 24 million monthly active users in January 2010, but by November 2015 that number had fallen 77 percent to 5.6 million.
 Google Trends also provides a clue of how many people are visiting Yahoo Answers these days:

 Focus on quality — Yahoo Answers has become the butt of jokes in recent years over the quality of content on the site, or lack thereof.
-Many answers aren’t based on any broad or deep knowledge — or are just plain unintelligible as they’re likely written by younger users.
-That’s probably why traffic has dwindled, and Yahoo saw no reason to continue running a social media site that has become littered with misinformation.
-Especially because Yahoo has been doubling down on authoritative news content, with plans to invest in Yahoo+, a subscription bundle that gives customers access to premium content across brands like TechCrunch and Yahoo Finance.
+Anyone can submit answers and unsurprisingly, many aren’t based on any broad or deep knowledge — or they are just plain unintelligible as they’re likely written by younger users.
+That’s probably why traffic has dwindled, and Yahoo saw no reason to continue running a social media site that has become littered with bad information.
+Especially because it has been doubling down on authoritative news content, with plans to invest in Yahoo+, a subscription bundle that gives customers access to premium content across brands like TechCrunch and Yahoo Finance.
 That strategy of providing quality is at odds with Yahoo Answers.

 “While Yahoo Answers was once a key part of Yahoo’s products and services, it has become less popular over the years as the needs of our members have changed,” reads an email sent to Yahoo Answers users.
 “To that end, we have decided to shift our resources away from Yahoo Answers to focus on products that better serve our members and deliver on Yahoo’s promise of providing premium trusted content.”